 I was so happy, at peace, relaxed, feeling like there was nowhere else in the world I would rather be.
 I truly love helping others to tap into their heart’s desires and clarify their visions, goals, and dreams for their lives.

 We were lucky enough to host the workshop in a lovely historic mansion on Washington Park in Troy, New York.
 I think the 15-foot high ceilings, gilded mirrors, and carved wooden ceilings add to the sense that “anything is possible.”

-Saturday night, I visited with friends on the back deck of my best friend’s apartment, which is located just across the street from where I live.
-We drank Coronas with lime, sipped coconut juice, ate fruit salad, strummed guitar and sang along.
+Afterward, I visited with friends on the back deck of my best friend’s apartment, which is located just across the street from where I live.
+We drank Coronas with lime, sipped coconut juice, ate fruit salad, strummed guitar, and sang along.
 It was blissful.